pokle/homebrew-docker/README.md

 homebrew-docker
 ===============

-A collection of tools that will help with Docker
+A collection of tools that will help with Docker.

+Get started with

+	brew tap pokle/docker

+And then, for totally (https://github.com/pokle/totally)

+	brew install totally